algorandfoundation/specs/dev/crypto.md

 for the Byzantine Fault Tolerance protocol, and (2) rerandomize its random seed.

+### SUBSET-SUM
+Algorand uses [SUBSET-SUM algorithm][sumhash] which is quantum resilient hash function.
+This function is used by the [Merkle Keystore](merklekeystore) to commit on ephemeral public keys.
+It is also used to create Merkle trees for the StateProofs.

 ## Digital Signature

+### ED25519

 Algorand uses the [ed25519][ed25519] digital signature scheme to sign data.

+### FALCON

+Algorand uses a deterministic version of [falcon scheme][falcon].
+Falcon is quantum resilient and a SNARK friendly digital signature scheme used to sign StateProofs.

+The library defines the following sizes:
+- Publickey = 1793 bytes
+- Privatekey = 2305 bytes
+- Signature = 1241 bytes

+For key generation, Algorand uses a shake256 function which is initialized with random seed of 48 bytes.

 ### Ephemeral-key Signature